Other Daily Life Issues

-RIX - Riga International Airport (http://www.riga-airport.com/) - airport is situated eight kilometres from city centre, connected by taxi, airport express or bus (lines 22 and 22A to city centre, frequency 10 - 30 minutes, journey time about 30-45 minutes).
+RIX - Riga International Airport - airport is situated eight kilometres from city centre, connected to city centre by taxi, airport express, bus (line 22, frequency 10 - 30 minutes, journey time about 30-45 minutes) or minibuses (lines 222 and 241).

-Air Baltic Corporation (airBaltic) (http://www.airbaltic.lv/) – national flight operator, offer direct flights out of three Baltic States capitals – Riga (Latvia), Vilnius (Lithuania) and Tallinn (Estonia) to largest part of Europen capitals and largest cities.
+Air Baltic Corporation (airBaltic) – national flight operator, offer direct flights to largest part of European capitals and largest cities.

-Latvian Railway (http://www.ldz.lv/) - international and domestic routes.
-See routes, train timetable and prices onthe portal.
+Latvian Railway - international and domestic routes.
+See routes, train timetable and prices on the portal.
 Riga Central Train Station (Terminal) is located in city centre.

-Trams, trolleys, buses, maxi-taxi and taxi provide public transport in Riga, while in other cities buses, maxi-taxi and taxi, as also tram in Liepaja and Daugavpils represent public transport.
-Tickets for one journey in Riga in all public transportation cost 50 santims (2011).
-Monthly passes are available.
+Trams, trolleys, buses, minibuses, maxi-taxi and taxi provide public transport in Riga, while in other cities buses, minibuses, maxi-taxi and taxi, as also tram in Liepaja and Daugavpils represent public transport.
 Final destinations are marked on the front of all trams, trolleys and buses.
 Taxi rate is marked on taxi passenger doors.

 Peculiarities of road traffic regulations: